ambareng/sovr_test/README.md

     - {

         data: {this is optional but is really not needed but if you really want to put the Article data here} can be null

         success: boolean // this is just to show if the request was a success or not

-        code: 200 // this is just the code of the response/it can be a normal HTTP code if the FE is looking for a specific error code it can be something like HEJ4k as well
+        code: 200 // this is just the code of the response/it can be a normal HTTP code if the FE is looking for a specific error code it can be something like a specific string error code like HEJ4K as well

-        message: String // just a string can be success message or error message }
+        message: String // just a string can be success message or error message

+      }

      if success: